-It’s very difficult to estimate a price without knowing the scope of your project.
+It’s very difficult to estimate an exact price without knowing the complete scope of your project.
 We encourage you to contact us to discuss your video desires and budget.

 What type of graphic design do you need?

 Graphic design is a broad service.
-Simply stated, graphic design is making anything visual beautiful.
-Still a little vauge?
+Simply stated, graphic design is making anything visually beautiful.
+Still a little vague?
 Graphic design covers the following: